|

 Company.

-In summation all three of
+In summation all

-directly by war.
+caused directly by war.

-Tulip investors were trying to recoup loses from
+Tulip investors were trying to recoup loses

-Mississippi bubbles were designed to retire onerous government debt due
+and Mississippi bubbles were designed to retire onerous government debt due

 primarily to the expenses involved in the War of Spanish Succession.